 Homestays in Arunachal Pradesh are a far better way in which to experience traditional family life in different villages and districts.
 Staying at homestays provides a more personal and warm experience when compared to hotels in Arunachal Pradesh, and we highly recommend this form of accommodation.
 Finding homestays may be difficult, so we have typically listed different ones in our individual destination posts about Arunachal Pradesh.

-Connectivity in Arunachal Pradesh
+Connectivity in the places to visit in Arunachal Pradesh

 Connectivity is pretty sketchy in some of the Arunachal Pradesh destinations, and because we knew this beforehand, we carried sim cards from Vodafone, Airtel, Jio and BSNL.
 Overkill you may ask?
 Not at all!